hayk-simonyan/contacts-application/README.md

     },
 ```

-5. `valid` - you can specify if the input is valid initially or not with this boolean property
+5. `valid` - you can specify if the input is valid initially or not with this boolean property (optional)

-6. `touched` - used to add css class for the inputs for better user experience, if its set to true than input will show error right after first load.
+6. `touched` - used to add css class for the inputs for better user experience, if its set to true than input will show error right after first load. (optional)

 You can just take out `Form` and `Input` components from this project and use them in your application.